Emergency Medical Care (EMMC)

-Assists the health care provider to develop assessment skills and to increase knowledge of medical management of the patient with acute and chronic cardiovascular disorders.
+Development of assessment skills and medical management of patients with acute and chronic cardiovascular disorders.
 Focuses on anatomy and physiology, underlying pathophysiology, advanced history taking and physical assessment, cardiovascular pharmacology, electrical modalities, cardiac diagnostic testing, and current research.
-Emphasizes the emergency care of patients with myocardial infarction and trauma to the cardiovascular system.
-Assignment includes interaction with cardiac patients and observation of diagnostic studies in the clinical setting.
+Emergency care of patients with myocardial infarction and cardiovascular trauma.
+Interaction with cardiac patients and clinical observation of diagnostic studies.

 EMMC 316.
 12-Lead ECG Interpretation.
 2 Units.

-Designed for health care providers who are familiar with basic ECG monitoring and are seeking to learn principles of application and interpretation of the 12-lead system.
+Application and interpretation of the 12-lead system.
 Emphasizes recognition of the acute myocardial infarction.
-Additional topics include identifying axis deviation, acute ischemic conditions, electrolyte imbalances, bundle-branch block, and infarct impostors.
-Practical application of information to bedside care of cardiac patients, emphasizing patient assessment, data collection, and use of the 12-lead to guide rapid intervention.
-Certificate issued upon successful completion of the course.
+Includes identifying axis deviation, acute ischemic conditions, electrolyte imbalances, bundle-branch block, and infarct impostors.
+Attention to care of cardiac patients, emphasizing patient assessment, data collection, and use of the 12-lead to guide rapid intervention.
+Certificate issued upon successful course completion.